astro-transients/tilepy/README.md

 In the case you are working in CC-Lyon, the easiest solution is to do```ccenv conda ``` and then follow the instructions given above.

+If you have any problem with the installation of the package, please drop an email to astro.tilepy@gmail.com.
 ## Description

 Package including functions to perform GW follow-up scheduling and simulations in IACTS.
 The package can be found in the folder tilepy, which contains the following folders: